0207 Course Schedule#

 we can use a

-dictionary to keep track of the parent of each node.
+parentdictionary to keep track of the parent of each node.
 Then we can use the parent dictionary to trace back the path of the loop.add a path parameter to the dfs function, and append the current node to the path.
 If there is a loop, then the path will contain the loop.

 notes

-is visited again, there is no need to further do the calculation as it’s been done before.or we can understand it as:
+visited: the visited records all the nodes that have been visited, and explored.
+If during the recursion, the node marked asvisitedis visited again, there is no need to further do the calculation as it’s been done before.or we can understand it as:

-is for the global graph point of view to make sure the traversal is not performed twice for the same node.
+visitedis for the global graph point of view to make sure the traversal is not performed twice for the same node.

-: the traced record all the nodes that are currently on the recursion path, which might not be visited/finished. - or we can understand it as:traced
+traced: the traced record all the nodes that are currently on the recursion path, which might not be visited/finished. - or we can understand it as:tracedis the current recursion path, and can be used to see if current path has loop.

 import collections